yusufkarakehya/nodejs-rest-api-with-nestjs/README.md

 * [Website](https://karakehya.com/)
 * [LinkedIn](https://www.linkedin.com/in/yusuf-karakehya/)

-You can use this project to quickly get started with Nodejs Rest Api + Nestjs + PostgreSql
+You can use this project to quickly get started with Nodejs Rest Api + Nestjs + Typescript + PostgreSql

 ### Update the DB configuration
 First, create a PostgreSql database.
 Then create '.env' file.